Interactive Experimental Design

 Combining PoseNet x Midi Board

-I used a Kinect to take a video feed onto an html canvas of the dancer’s body.
-I then used PoseNet to track the body part of the dancer.
+I used a Kinect to take a video feed onto a html canvas of the dancer’s body.

 On the HTML canvas, I created a set of buttons on a grid similar to a Midi board.